 Part 3: Backup iPhone to Computer Instead of iCloud

-The best tip we can give if you don’t know why is my iCloud backup taking forever is creating a backup of data on Computers instead of Cloud.
+The best tip we can give when iPhone taking forever to backup to iCloud is backup iPhone to computer instead of Cloud.
 Not only iCloud has limited storage space, but it also relies on internet connection speed that always fluctuates.
 Furthermore, you don’t get the freedom of selective backup or selective restore.
-But this problem can be resolved using UltFone iOS Data Manager.
+But this problem can be resolved using third-party free iPhone backup to computer software UltFone iOS Data Manager.

-Advantages of Using iOS Data Manager to Backup iOS Data without iCloud
+Advantages of Using iOS Data Manager to Backup iPhone Data without iCloud

 - No internet reqirement